eugeniodevv/docs/docs/features/plugin.md

 ## Install Instructions

-Here you will find the instructions for installing and setting up the plugin, we assume that you already have knowledge of Minecraft plugins
+Here you will find the instructions for installing and setting up the plugin;
+we assume that you already have knowledge of Minecraft plugins

-1) First, stop your server/network and put the plugin jar into the plugins folder.
+1) First, stop your server/network and put the plugin jar into the plugins' folder.
    Continue by starting your server and note that if there is a folder in the plugins folder called "NeoProtect", don't change anything there.